-To illustrate: According to one mortgage insurer’s rate sheet, the buyer of a $400,000 house with a 660 FICO, a 3 percent down payment and a fixed rate of 4 1/8 percent would have paid $2,359 a month in principal, interest and mortgage insurance before the premium changes took effect April 4.
+To illustrate: According to one mortgage insurer’s rate sheet, if you could look here, the buyer of a $400,000 house with a 660 FICO, a 3 percent down payment and a fixed rate of 4 1/8 percent would have paid $2,359 a month in principal, interest and mortgage insurance before the premium changes took effect April 4.
 Today, the same borrower would be charged $2,495 a month — $136 more a month, $1,632 more a year.
 But a borrower with a 760 FICO seeking the same size loan with a rate of 3 7/8 percent would now be charged $162 less per month — $2,002 vs. $2,164 — because of the pricing revisions. …

 Those who are good credit risks are no longer subsidizing their deadbeat neighbors.
 For those who want to politicize this issue, the political left will hate this move.

 Mortgage insurers say they were forced to make the pricing revisions because Fannie and Freddie rejiggered capital requirements on them.
 “We had to end up charging more,” said Michael Zimmerman, a senior vice president at MGIC, a major insurer.
 The “cross-subsidization” in premium rates that previously existed — where borrowers with excellent credit were charged a little more in premiums so that lower-FICO borrowers could pay a little less — has “now been eliminated.” …